Aswinvasu04/final-projet/README.md

 ✔️ **3D & AR Integration:**

-Users can select a product and visualize it in AR.We web scrape product images and convert them into 3D models using Stable-Fast-3D (running on a server).
+Users can select a product and visualize it in AR.
+We web scrape product images and convert them into 3D models using Stable-Fast-3D (running on a server).
 The generated 3D models are displayed in AR using Unity.

 ✔️ **VR Real Estate Shopping:**